adamovanja/anomaly_microbiome_data_processing/README.md

 cd src_data
 python fetch_n_process_sequences.py --tag $TAG --n_threads 50
 ````
 Beware: Fetching and processing raw nucleotide sequences requires ~40 GB of storage space.
-The processing time depends on your computational resources - as a reference here is the approximate duration for each step performed on HPC with 50 CPUs (Memory per CPU=4096MB) and 50 threads selected:
+The processing time depends on your internet connection speed and your computing power - as a reference here is the approximate duration for each step performed on HPC with ~27s/it, 50 CPUs (Memory per CPU=4096MB) and 50 threads selected:

-fetching:
+fetching: 27 hrs
-trimming:
+trimming: 1 hr
-denoising:
+denoising: tba
-clustering:
+clustering: tba

 ### Create feature table used for modelling
 Once the previous commands worked successfully you can create the final feature table to be used for modelling using the same `$TAG` you used before: